windicss/docs/guide/introduction.md

 If you are not familiar with [Tailwind CSS], you can think of [Windi CSS] as a utility-first CSS library.

+## Why Windi CSS? 🤔

+A quote from the author should illustrate his motivation to create [Windi CSS]:

+<Quote author="@voorjar">When my project became larger and there were about dozens of components, the initial compilation time reached 3s, and hot updates took more than 1s.</Quote>

+By scanning your HTML and CSS and generating utilities on demand, [Windi CSS] is able to provide [faster load times][video comparison] and a speedy HMR in development, and does not require purging in production.

 ## Features ⚡️

 Everything you know and love about [Tailwind CSS], plus: